hjacobs/kube-aws-autoscaler/README.rst

 * require a minimum amount of configuration (preferably none)
 * keep it simple

-This hack was created as a proof of concept and born out of frustration with the `"official" cluster-autoscaler`_:
+This autoscaler was initially created as a proof of concept and born out of frustration with the `"official" cluster-autoscaler`_:

 * it only scales up when "it's too late" (pods are unschedulable)
 * it does not honor Availability Zones